 The Port Authority’s Restore the George plan to restore its 90 year old paths fails to provide adequate capacity for even current use, let alone future growth and fails to realize its potential as a great public space.

-#1 – It doesn’t provide safe capacity for current use, let alone growth.
+#1 – Inadequate capacity to support even current use, let alone future growth.

 Peak use across the GWB averaged 521 users per hour in 2015 – well exceeding the 300 UPS threshold AASHTO employs to recommend a 14 foot wide path.
 Yet the PA still plans to allocate cyclists a single 7 foot path starting in 2024.

 Peak bike travel across the GWB grew 10.4% per year between 2010 and 2015.
 That compares to annual growth of 12.5% across NYC overall.
 Looking ahead:

 - Bergen County and NYCDOT are each moving forward with plans that will dramatically expand cycling on either sides of the George.

 - In 2019, the path on Mario M. Cuomo Bridge will open.
 Together with the GWB, that will create a forty mile loop drawing cyclists from across the region.

 - The GWB is linchpin to the nascent 1650 mile Tri-State Trail Network, so there’s ample reason to expect growth.